goose20090/messagely/README.md

    - This app has 3 resources: Users, Messages and Conversations

-   - Users and Conversations have a many-to-many relationship and are linked by the conversation_user join table
+   - Users and Conversations have a many-to-many relationship through the Messages resource

    - Full CRUD actions are available on both messages and conversations